carlydekock/reading-notes/coders-computer.md

 - This will be one of the most important tools!

 ## Difference between Text Editors and IDEs
-Text Editor: edit text, manage tex, and manage files.
+Text Editor: edit text, manage text, and manage files.

 IDE (Integrated Development Environment): a text editor, a file manager, a compiler, and a debugger all in one package.